TharanyaSubramani/ecedept/README.md

 ## Contact

-For any inquiries or suggestions, please reach out to [your email/contact info].
+For any inquiries or suggestions, please reach out to tharanyasubramani5@gmail.com